readthedocs/readthedocs.org/docs/automation-rules.rst

 Perform action on match
 -----------------------

-If this attribute is un-check, the rule will be inverted.
-This means the action will be performed over versions that don't match the pattern.
+If this attribute is un-check, the action will be performed over versions that don't match the pattern.

 Examples
 --------